Michelle M. Marciniak: Collegiate career

+Career

 USA Basketball

-Marciniak was named to the USA U18 team (then called the Junior World Championship Qualifying Team) in 1992.
-The team competed in Guanajuato, Mexico in August 1992.
+Marciniak was named to the USA U18 team, then called the Junior World Championship Qualifying Team, in 1992.
+The team competed in Guanajuato, Mexico, in August 1992.
 The team won their first four games, then lost 80–70 to Brazil, finishing with the silver medal for the event, but qualifying for the 1993 world games.
 Marciniak averaged 6.8 points per game during the event.

-Marciniak continued with the team to the 1993 U19 World Championship (then called the Junior World Championship).
-The team won five games and lost two, but that left them in seventh place.
+Marciniak continued with the team to the 1993 U19 World Championship, then called the Junior World Championship.
+The team won five games and lost two, placing seventh in the championship.
 Marciniak averaged 3.3 points per game.

-Marciniak represented the US at the 1995 World University Games held in Fukuoka, Japan in August and September 1995.
+Marciniak represented the U.S. at the 1995 World University Games held in Fukuoka, Japan in August and September 1995.
 The team had a record of 5–1, securing the silver medal.
 The USA team won early and reached a record of 5–0 when the USA beat Yugoslavia.
-In the semi-final game, the USA faced Russia.
+In the semi final game, the USA faced Russia.
 The team was behind much of the first half but managed to tie the game at the half.
 The USA broke the game open in the second half and won 101–74.
 The gold medal match was against unbeaten Italy.
-The Italian team started strong, scoring 12 of the first 14 points of the contest.
-Sylvia Crawley scored eight consecutive points to end the first half, but that left the USA nine points behind.
-The USA took a small lead in the second half, but the team from Italy responded with a ten-point run, and won the game and the gold medal by a score of 73–65.
 Marciniak averaged 2.9 points per game.

 Marciniak was invited to be a member of the Jones Cup team representing the US in 1996.
 She helped the team to a 9–0 record, and the gold medal in the event.
-Marciniak averaged 7.4 points per games, had 24 assists, second highest on the team, and recorded 21 steals, highest on the team.
+Marciniak averaged 7.4 points per games, had 24 assists, second-highest on the team, and recorded 21 steals, the team's highest.

-Marciniak participated on the USA team as part of the 1999 Pan American Games in Winnipeg, Manitoba, Canada.
+Marciniak participated on the USA team as part of the 1999 Pan American Games in Winnipeg, Canada.
 The team went 4–3 and earned a bronze medal.